Welcome to

 Learn MoreA cystectomy is an operation to remove the urinary bladder.

-After the bladder is removed, surgeons create a new passageway for urine to leave the body.
-This process is called diversion.
+After a cystectomy, surgeons create a new way for urine (pee) to leave the body.
+It is called diversion.

-Incontinence, or the inability to control passage of urine, may occur after a neobladder is created.
+Incontinence, the inability to control the passage of urine, may occur.

-Bladder surgeries involving portions of the small intestine sometimes cause abnormal levels of chemicals and fats in the blood.
-These problems may result in diarrhea, kidney stones, and/or low levels of Vitamin B12.
+Surgery that involves part of the small intestine can cause abnormal levels of chemicals and fats in the blood.
+These problems may cause diarrhea, kidney stones, and low levels of Vitamin B12.

-Cystectomy may also increase the risk of sexual dysfunction in both men and women.
-Surgery and medications may treat this complication.
+Cystectomy may also increase the risk of sexual problems in both men and women.
+Surgery and medicines may help.

 —